Amelizabeth/my-building-ai-project/README.md

 ## Background

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?
-The problem of lack in education is very frequent overall in the world and specially in countries which are morea ffected from the global warming and climate change.
+The problem of lack in education is very frequent overall in the world and specially in countries which are more affected from the global warming and climate change.
-Providng people basic education and knowledge will make them able to solutions to the problems The big differences by education in poor and rich countries is m
+Providng people basic education and knowledge will make them able to find solutions to the problems The big differences by education in poor and rich countries is m